Decoding the Mysteries of INR: Understanding Blood Test Results

 Factors Affecting INR Levels

-Several factors can influence INR levels, affecting how quickly or slowly blood clots.
+Several factors can INR levels, affecting how quickly or slowly blood clots.
 Some of the key factors include:

 1. Medications: Certain drugs, such as antibiotics, antifungal medications, and herbal supplements, can interact with anticoagulant medications and affect INR levels.
 It is crucial to inform healthcare providers about all medications being taken to ensure proper monitoring and adjustment of the INR.